Where to Find Brunch Places in Honolulu

-Beach-front Dining with Matchless Views: The Hau Tree Lanai at New Otani Kaimana Beach Hotel offers one of the best places to dine on exquisite brunch foods.
-The outdoor patio fronts the beach and has a landmark hau tree overhanging the restaurant’s tables for maximal ambiance.
-The brunch menu (available from 7 am to 10:45 am) provides classics like taro pancakes, crab eggs benedicts, Hawaiian French toast with macadamia nuts and seafood omelets.
-Juices like fresh papaya, strawberry, orange, guava, lime and papaya makes this a stand-out restaurant.
+The Hau Tree Lanai at New Otani Kaimana Beach Hotel is a great place for exquisite brunch food.
+Furthermore, their outdoor patio fronts an idyllic beach.
+And it’s iconic hau tree overhanging the restaurant’s tables offers maximum ambiance.
+This may be one of the most picturesque brunch places in Honolulu.
+The brunch menu includes taro pancakes, crab eggs Benedict and Hawaiian French toast.
+Juices like papaya, guava, papaya and more makes this a stand-out restaurant.

-Waikiki All-day Brunch and Bar: The famous Pancake Challenge was filmed on the Travel Channel’s Man vs. Food show in 2009 at Mac 24/7.
-This restaurant still offers the same menu items as seen on the show, including The Elvis (pancakes, bacon, banana and peanut butter) and Cinnamon Streusel with vanilla glaze.
-They serve flavorful drinks like plantation iced tea and shakes and smoothies as well as creative plates like the bourbon red velvet pancakes, banana foster praline pancakes, freshly-baked muffins, grilled peaches, eggs any style and a long list of healthy breakfast menu items.
-The best part is, if you are out for a tropical cocktail, but are craving breakfast, brunch isn’t limited to a late morning cutoff.
-At Mac 24/7 breakfast foods are served around the clock, just as the title suggests.
+Travel Channel filmed the famous Pancake Challenge on a Man vs. Food episode at Mac 24/7.
+This restaurant still offers the same menu items from that show.
+It included The Elvis with pancakes, banana and peanut butter and Cinnamon Streusel with vanilla glaze.
+They also serve flavorful drinks like plantation iced tea, shakes and smoothies.
+In addition, they offer red velvet pancakes, banana praline pancakes, freshly-baked muffins and eggs of any style.
+At Mac 24/7, breakfast foods are served around the clock, just as their name suggests.

-French Countryside Brunching: Cream Pot is the perfect location for a dreamy brunch, with its European-feel garden ambiance.
-Replete with spring flowers, this warm and inviting restaurant serves scrumptious plates like their French rolled omelets, baked eggs, citrus salads, strawberry waffles, blueberry crepes, biscuits and gravy, fruit smoothies and French toast.
-Cream Pot is suitable for both early and late risers as it is opened Wednesday to Monday from 6:30 am to 2:30 pm.
+Cream Pot is the perfect place for a dreamy brunch due to its European garden ambiance.
+This inviting restaurant serves scrumptious plates like French toast, rolled omelets and citrus salads.
+Their desserts include strawberry waffles, blueberry crepes and fruit smoothies.
+Cream Pot is open Wednesday to Monday from 6:30 am to 2:30 pm.

-Award-winning Quaint Cafe: At the Café Kaila brunch foods are served until the restaurant closes at 3 pm.
-Guests can try topping pancakes and Belgian malted waffles with caramelized apples or fresh berries or sip Kona coffee while enjoy piping hot frittata, lox and eggs, breakfast wraps, bagels or breakfast quesadillas.
-All the items are made from scratch, including the muffins, scones, banana bread, and French toast.
-There is no doubt why this amazing restaurant won the 2015 Hale Aina Award for best breakfast.
+Cafe Kaila serves brunch until the restaurant closes at 3 pm.
+Guests can top pancakes and Belgian waffles with caramelized apples or fresh berries.
+They can also sip Kona coffee while enjoy piping hot frittata, breakfast wraps or breakfast quesadillas.
+The restaurants makes all of its dishes from scratch, including muffins, scones, banana bread and French toast.
+There is no doubt why this amazing restaurant won a Hale Aina Award for best breakfast.

-Classic Waikiki Beach Restaurant: Before heading out to the aqua waves, start the morning off with the most important meal of the day at the historic Royal Hawaiian Hotel’s Surf Room.
-Here you can dine right against the sands at Waikiki Beach on gourmet dishes like prime rib au jus, veal and omelets with lemon caviar cream, exotic fruits and endless options from the extensive buffet.
-Not your average Sunday brunch menu, the Surf Room is well-suited for a special occasion.
+Before heading out, start the morning off with brunch at the historic Royal Hawaiian Hotel’s Surf Room.
+Here, you can dine in front of Waikiki Beach on gourmet dishes.
+Examples include prime rib, veal, omelets with lemon caviar cream and endless options from the extensive buffet.
+While not your average Sunday brunch, the Surf Room is well-suited for any special occasion.

-Cozy Family-style: The brunch menu items at Sweet E’s Café at Kilohana Square are served all day, offering delectable dishes such as spicy Portuguese sausage, breakfast burritos, kalua pig sliders and build-your-own omelets.
-One of the most endearing features of this restaurant (for those who appreciate creativity) is that every menu item is described by some adjective beginning with the letter “e.”
-Here’re examples on the menu: Extreme Mess of Eggs, Elated Pancakes, Elegant Waffles, Enchanting French Toast, etc.
+Sweet E’s Cafe at Kilohana Square serves brunch all day.
+It offers delectable dishes such as spicy Portuguese sausage, kalua pig sliders and build-your-own omelets.
+Here’s an interesting feature of this restaurant.
+Every menu item begins with the letter “e.”
+Examples on the menu include: Extreme Mess of Eggs, Elated Pancakes or Enchanting French Toast.

-Lavish Brunch Served until Evening: Capitalizing on the trend that breakfast foods are being enjoyed throughout the day is why Yogurstory serves brunch until 5 pm daily.
-The luxurious list of decadent items is enough to make anyone’s mouth water and the prices are all affordable.
-From a thick stack of purple-hued Filipino ube pancakes to oreo waffles with chocolate mousse or dulce de leche waffle topped with caramelized banana and pretzels, you may not have any room for the savory prime rib loco moco or the classic eggs benedict.
-There is also guava, pineapple, passion fruit or raspberry lemonade juice to wet your whistle.
+Yogurstory capitalizes on the trend of eating breakfast foods any time of the day.
+This is why it serves brunch until 5 pm daily.
+Its menu is enough to make anyone’s mouth water and the prices are all affordable.
+Try its thick stack of purple-hued Filipino ube pancakes.
+Or indulge in its dulce de leche waffle topped with caramelized banana and pretzels.
+After doing so, you may not have room for the savory prime rib loco moco or the classic eggs Benedict.
+There is also guava, pineapple or passion fruit juice to wet your whistle.